osdevisnot/react-fused/README.md

 ### Overview of packages

-`packages/react-fused` - The main CLI tool is authored from `packages/react-fused`.
+`packages/react-fused` - The core CLI tool is authored from `packages/react-fused`.

+`packages/react-fused-cli` - A command line wrapper for most common commands.

 `packages/react-examples` - example applications based on `react-fused`.
-These examples are used for scaffolding new applications/components as well.

 `packages/react-fused-ui` - collection of generic UI components.

 ### Development Setup